 When we forget we fail to remember or put it out of our minds.
 If we are struggling to forget an offense, it may be easier to focus on failing to remember or ceasing to think of what happened.

-There are certain hurts we may never completely fail to remember, but we can choose to not dwell on them even when there is a scar left behind.
+There are certain hurts we may never completely fail to remember, but we can choose to not dwell on and talk about them even when there is a scar left behind.

 “A heart that’s planted in forgiveness, doesn’t dwell in the past”